asimnecip/sol_wallet/README.md

 # sol_wallet
 Advanced Solana Bootcamp - 1st Assignment

-Solana Wallet management program, can be used only cli for now.
+Solana Wallet management program, can be used only on cli.

 Usage